danielcbit/apcctrl/doc/manual/manual.rst

 are:

--  apcupsd doesn't recognize the power failure because the configuration directives are not correct.
+-  apcctrl doesn't recognize the power failure because the configuration directives are not correct.
 E.g. wrong cable.

 -  The file ``/etc/apcctrl/apccontrol`` doesn't exist or is not marked